tomek-he-him/6-to-library/Readme.md

 to5.transform('...', {modules: '6-to-library'});
 ```

-In your transpiled files you get the [amdWeb][] module definition, modified to support CommonJS modules as well.
-The original proposal comes from the [UMD][] working group.
+In your transpiled files you get a variation of the [UMD][] module definition, tailor-cut to support CommonJS, AMD and globals.

 ##### Input